 mmntjs

 mmntjs locale files export pure locale data with no side effects.
-Unused locale imports are safe for bundlers to tree-shake, but auto-registration does not happen.
-Users must call moment.locale('ja', jaLocale) explicitly.
+Unused locale imports are safe for bundlers to tree-shake.
+For migration convenience, mmntjs also provides side-effect entries like mmntjs/locale-auto/ja.

 Impact